 With this survey, we like to figure out what are the most used types of public transport, and what made the passenger skip their stop.
 We also like to check the pros and cons of the existing methods that some people use so that they don’t miss their destination.

 From this survey, we concluded that people in Bucharest don’t have a reliable everyday way to tell them when to get off.
-They change their approach almost daily because either it’s very crowded and they can’t see the visual signs, or they listen to music and can’t hear audio announcements, or they’re sleepy and don’t pay attention to them.
+They change their approach almost daily because either it’s very crowded and they can’t see the visual signs, or they listen to music and can’t hear audio announcements..
 Almost all of them have a thing in common, they use their phone in some way or another.

 Personas